 What makes a strong résumé?

-- Experiences align with business
+- Experiences aligning with business

-- Demonstrated leadership positions
+- Demonstrating leadership positions

-- Skills clearly communicated
+- Skills clearly reflecting the learning gained

 - Excellent grammar and spelling